cofoundry-cms/Cofoundry.Docs/src/Content Management/User Areas/Index.md

 - [Controlling Access](/content-management/user-areas/controlling-access): Learn how to restrict access to your pages and controllers.
 - [Authentication](/content-management/user-areas/authentication): Build a login page or authentication API.
 - [Data APIs](/content-management/user-areas/data-apis): Query and manage users using our data APIs.
+- [Advanced Customization](/content-management/user-areas/advanced-customization): Customize advanced features such as username and email address normalization.
 - [Email Notification Customization](/content-management/user-areas/email-notification-customization): Customize our default user notification templates with your own style and branding.
+- [Password Policy Customization](/content-management/user-areas/password-policy-customization): Customize the validation of new user passwords.